ayaz1984/FEA-Automation/README.md

 # FEA-Automation
-Automating routine pre and post processing tasks in FEA using Abaqus Improved Diagnostic information for analysis convergence issues
+Automating routine pre and post processing tasks in FEA using Abaqus.
+Improved Diagnostic information for analysis convergence issues